flex

 Simple example: With just adding a container

-around your grid, and then width prefixes on equal-
+around your grid, and then container query width prefixes on equal-

 classes, this is all you need for setting up equal width items such as in image galleries, or sets of cards: